Hurricane Laura blasts Gulf Coast with wind, rain and wall of seawater - Up News Info

 “There are houses that are totally gone.
 They were there yesterday, but now gone,” he said.

-Not long after daybreak offered the first glimpse of the destruction, a massive plume of smoke began rising over Lake Charles, where authorities responded to a chlorine leak at a chemical plant.
+Following Laura’s passage, a massive plume of smoke visible for miles began rising from a chemical plant.
 Police said the leak was at a facility run by Biolab, which manufactures chemicals used in household cleaners such as Comet bleach scrub and chlorine powder for pools.

-Nearby residents were told to close their doors and windows and turn off air conditioners.
+Nearby residents were told to close their doors and windows and turn off air conditioners, and the fire smoldered into the night.
+State and federal aircraft headed into the skies over the coast to look for signs of any other industrial damage.

-Elsewhere, initial reports offered hope that the destruction might be somewhat less than originally feared, but a full damage assessment could take days.
-Wind and rain blew too hard for authorities to check for survivors in some hard-hit places.

-Hundreds of thousands of people were ordered to evacuate ahead of the hurricane, but not everyone fled from the area, which was devastated by Hurricane Rita in 2005.

-“We know anyone that stayed that close to the coast, we’ve got to pray for them, because looking at the storm surge, there would be little chance of survival,” Louisiana Lt.
-Gov. Billy Nungesser told ABC’s Good Morning America.

-More than 700,000 homes and businesses were without power in the two states, according to the website PowerOutage.Us, which tracks utility reports.
+The fatalities included a 14-year-old girl and a 68-year-old man who died when trees fell on their homes in Louisiana, as well as a -year-old man who died of carbon monoxide poisoning from a generator inside his residence.
+Another man drowned in a boat that sank during the storm, authorities said.

+No deaths had been confirmed in Texas, which Republican Gov. Greg Abbott said would amount to “a miracle.”

+President Donald Trump planned to visit the Gulf Coast this weekend to tour the damage.

+More than 580,000 coastal residents evacuated under the shadow of a coronavirus pandemic and calls for masks and social distancing to combat its spread.
+It was the largest evacuation order since the pandemic began and many people followed it, filling hotels and sleeping in cars.
+Although not everyone fled from the coast, officials credited those who did leave for minimizing the loss of life.

 Forecasters had warned that the storm surge of 15 to 20 feet would be “unsurvivable” and could push 40 miles inland.
-They expected “catastrophic” damage along a stretch of coast from Lake Charles to Port Arthur, Texas.
-Damaging winds extended outward as far as 175 miles (280 kilometers), according to the hurricane center.

-Dick Gremillion, the emergency director in Calcasieu Parish, said authorities were unable to get out to help anyone or survey the storm’s effects.

-More than 580,000 coastal residents were ordered to join the largest evacuation since the coronavirus pandemic began and many did, filling hotels and sleeping in cars since officials did not want to open large shelters that could invite more spread of COVID-19.
+Edwards said the storm surge wound up in the range of 9 feet to 12 feet — still bad, but far from the worst forecast.
+He was hopeful damaged homes could quickly be made habitable.

+The priority, Edwards said, was search and rescue, followed by efforts to find hotel or motel rooms for those unable to stay in their homes.
+Officials in Texas and Louisiana have both sought to avoid traditional mass shelters for evacuees over fears of spreading COVID-19, and Edwards was concerned that the storm would inhibit coronavirus testing as schools and universities are reopening.

 “You’d hear a crack and a boom and everything shaking,” he said.